brennanbrown/django-project/NOTES.md

 * To build specific apps within your existing project:  `django-admin startapp jobs`

 ## Database Management

-* The database is where we save information about different things on our website that we want to have persist over time, and one of these is going to be the jobs on our site
-* You can now start the database server using: `pg_ctlcluster 12 main start`

 Installation of PostgreSQL on Ubuntu: